2023 Conference Track Descriptions and Track Chairs

 Cases Written in Russian

-The Central Asian and post-Soviet countries represent transitional economies with wide-ranging historical, cultural, and political undercurrents.
+The goal of the Russian language track is to promote the case method among the Russian-speaking faculty across various regions.
+We look forward to discussing cases featuring management practices in various countries where the Russian language is used.
+One example is the Central Asian countries which represent transitional economies with wide-ranging historical, cultural, and political undercurrents.
 This implies the formation of unique business environment, which results in unconventional business cases that reflect strategic dilemmas, organizational models, and decision-making processes that could be faced by practitioners in emerging markets.
 Authors and researchers from all social science fields with a clear business case are invited to submit to this track.
 The exchange of knowledge and expertise from a diverse pool of regions, backgrounds, and economic structures will enable synergy, multidisciplinary cooperation and capacity building and will greatly enhance the NACRA conference.

 Cases Written in Spanish

 The main characteristic of the Spanish track is its multidisciplinary nature.
-In contrast to the majority of other tracks which are focused on a business area or functional division, the Spanish track receives cases from all the areas (marketing, business strategy, human resources, economy, finance, information technology,…).
+Just like other language tracks, the Spanish track receives cases from all the areas (marketing, business strategy, human resources, economy, finance, information technology,…).
 The feedback is also multidisciplinary, because the professors in this track come from each of the aforementioned disciplines.
 The result is that this track fosters an excellent environment as it provides experience of an enormous variety of academic and professional backgrounds that help authors to approach proposed cases with a wider vision than the area itself.

 El track de casos en español tiene como particularidad principal su enfoque multidisciplinar.
 A diferencia de la mayoría de los otros tracks, que están centrados en las divisiones empresariales o en las funciones gerenciales, el track de casos en español recibe casos de todas las áreas (marketing, estrategia, recursos humanos, economía, finanzas, sistemas de información….).
 La retroalimentación es, a su vez, multidisciplinar dado que los profesores que componen el track proceden de cualquier de las disciplinas citadas.
 Ello convierte a este track es un excelente banco de pruebas porque permite reproducir la enorme variedad de experiencias académicas y profesionales que pueden encontrarse en el aula y así ayudar a completar los casos propuestos con una visión más allá de la propia área.